qmk/qmk_firmware/keyboards/keebio/quefrency/keymaps/bcat/readme.md

 # bcat's Quefrency 65% layout

-This is pretty much a stock 65% split keyboard layout, with an HHKB-style (split) backspace, media keys in the function layer centered around the WASD cluster, and RGB controls in the function layer on the arrow/nav keys.
+This is pretty much a stock 65% split keyboard layout, with an HHKB-style (split) backspace, media keys in the function layer centered around the ESDF cluster, and RGB controls in the function layer on the arrow/nav keys.

 ## Default layer